 Symptoms of vulvovaginitis

-- there’s blood in any discharge from your daughter’s vagina
+- blood in any vaginal discharge.

 Treatment for vulvovaginitis

 - Give your child a vinegar bath.
-Add ½ cup of white vinegar to a shallow lukewarm bath and get your daughter to soak in it for 10-15 minutes.
+Add ½ cup of white vinegar to a shallow lukewarm bath and get your child to soak in it for 10-15 minutes.
 Do this for a few days.

-- Putting on clean underwear every day.
+- Put on clean underpants every day.